 Direct selling requires skill.
-A very few people are born with such skill and I personally doubt there is someone born with such a skill.
+Very few people are born with such skill and I personally doubt there is someone born with such a skill.
 In my opinion, it is due to the environment in which the kid is raised.

-He can pick up the techniques, so at a later age, it seems that this person is born salesmen.
+He can pick up the techniques, so at a later age, it seems that this person is born as a salesman.
 In fact, he only does what he had seen as a kid.

 It may take years for someone to develop into a good salesman.

-Now the problem with MLM’s including Amway is that everyone can start to sell these things.
+Now the problem with MLM including Amway is that everyone can start to sell these things.
 But what percentage of people are good salesmen?
-Most people who start to sell don’t have any experience and they see the rejection as a failure and that is why only a few percentages of people make it.
+Most people who start to sell don’t have any experience and they see rejection as a failure and that is why only a few percent of people make it.

 Then there is the issue that people don’t believe what they sell.
 All the products are available online, or in stores, so why would your friend buy an expensive bottle of detergent from you?
 He has a lot of opportunities to get pretty much the same stuff in a regular store or Amazon (depends where this friend of yours prefer to shop)